+ MRCEM Primary

 The MRCEM Primary examination consists of a three hour, multiple choice question (MCQ) paper of 180, single best answer questions (SBAQ).

-Please see the MRCEM Primary information pack (July 2021) for detailed information for this examination component.
+Please see the MRCEM Primary Regulations and Information pack (November 2023) for detailed information for this examination component.

 Glossary of terms used in RCEM examinations (April 2023)